ChinmayGV/Spotify_page/README.md

 # 🎵 Spotify Clone – Web Player (HTML • CSS)

-A fully responsive Spotify Web Player clone built using **HTML & CSS only**.
+A responsive UI clone of the Spotify web interface, built using **HTML & CSS only**.
 This project recreates the layout and UI of Spotify’s desktop web app — including the sidebar, library, cards, sticky navigation bar, and bottom music player.

----

-## 🚀 Features

-✔ Responsive sidebar (auto hides on mobile)
-✔ Interactive cards layout
-✔ Sticky navigation bar
-✔ Bottom music player
-✔ Volume control & progress slider
-✔ Clean Spotify-style UI

 ---